peterkuma/comble-mip-icon-les/README.md

 - `plot_timeseries`: Plot time series plots from the DEPHY mean files or `mean.nc`.

-The plotting script as the `run` script should always be executed from the main repository directory as the current working directory.
+The plotting script and the `run` script should always be executed from the main repository directory as the current working directory.

 ## Input files